rich-iannone/greenwood/ROADMAP.md

 Extended testing of the Cox model assumptions.

-- `cox_zph` with Kaplan-Meier and rank-based time transforms
 - Time-stratified tests for non-proportional hazards
 - Smooth non-linear hazard ratio curves (`smoothHR`-style): spline-based visualization of covariate effects on the log-hazard scale, complementing `cox_zph()` for diagnosing non-linearity in